RicardoATB/mutex-visualizer/README.md

 **[under development)**

-Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol
+Microcontroller programmed in C to monitor the battery status of an Electric RC car through the use of I2C protocol.

-Hardware 100% done
+Hardware 100% done.

-Sofware 50% done
+Sofware 50% done.